AlexMoffat/timecalc/README.md

     1499212382123
     # And seconds since epoch
     1499212382
+    # Just a date is treated as midnight current timezone
+    2017-09-03

 Durations are written as a combination of days, hours, minutes, seconds and milliseconds.